tryggingamidstodin/node-jt400/README.md

   'LibraryName' // Optional.
 Defaults to *LIBL
 );
 ```

+The Decimal type maps to com.ibm.as400.access.AS400PackedDecimal
+The Numeric type maps to com.ibm.as400.access.AS400ZonedDecimal
+Everything else (char) maps to com.ibm.as400.access.AS400Text
+Precision is the size and scale is the decimals.

 > ATTENTION: To make the API clearer we renamed .pgm to .defineProgram.
 The pgm function is depricated in v3.0

-When you have defined your program, you can call it (inovke it) with the parameters you defined.
+When you have defined your program, you can call/invoke it with the parameters you defined.

 ```javascript
 myProgram(